aperz/obsidian-cycle-tracker/README.md

 - Log lifestyle factors that may affect your cycle
 - View a calendar visualization of your cycle
 - See a summary of days since your last period started
-- Track ovulation and fertile days
+- View probable ovulation and fertile days
-- Customize which symptoms you want to track
+- Customize which symptoms you want to view

 ## How It Works